Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 4–6 players Comfortable

-Best Strategy Summary
+Best Strategy in Simple Terms

 Buzzwole – Move Analysis (PvP + Raids)